Syr0nix/Windows/README.md

- 1) goto Releases and install .bat program
+ 1) goto Releases and install the 2.0 .bat program
 2) .bat files must be ran as admin to work